cine-io/android-ffmpeg-with-rtmp/README.md

 The first time you run the script, it will try to find the location where you've installed the NDK.
 It will also try to auto-detect your operating system and architecture.
-This process might take a minute or two, so the information will be saved into a configuration file called `.build-ffmpeg- config.sh` which will be used on subsequent executions of the script.
+This process might take a minute or two, so the information will be saved into a configuration file called `.build-ffmpeg-config.sh` which will be used on subsequent executions of the script.

 The script is meant to be idempotent.
 However, should you want to start over from scratch, it's a simple matter of: